ChainSafe/gossamer/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read [CONTRIBUTING](CONTRIBUTING.md) and [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md)
 - [ ] I have provided as much information as possible and necessary
 - [ ] I have reviewed my own pull request before requesting a review
-- [ ] I have opened issues and linked issues in pull request comments
+- [ ] I have linked any relevant issues in my pull request comments
 - [ ] All required integration and code climate tests are passing

 ### Issues: